Amirreza-shj/python_project_NAAM/README.md

-# Alphabeta
+# Hydrological Analysis of Concrtete Gravity Dam System (Alphabeta Dam System)

 Over the years we are witnessing that dams play multiple roles for people and governments in terms of hydropower, agriculture, drinking water, and so on.
 In order to do a proper project to have all the goals we have to consider all details of the topography of the location, purposes of governments at that rejoin, and national plans.

 ## Detail of the Project

-this project named ALPHABETHA is not an exception.
-It has consisted of a Lake called ALPHA with a concrete gravity dam and a reservoir Pool BETA with an earthen ring dam.
+This project has consisted of a Lake called ALPHA with a concrete gravity dam and a reservoir Pool BETA with an earthen ring dam.
 Actually, there are two electricity generation plants in this project.
 One is in the pool Betha named LHPP and the second one is called UHPP.
 In addition, the stage and volume hydrograph of pool Beta and the stage strong curve of alpha Lake is shown in the graph.
 These data are collected by the Water Administration of the country.

 ## Pre-processing of Flow Data